 For Hunting and Bird Watching

 For hunting purposes, choosing the right binoculars depends on the type of hunt.
-A wide field of view is preferable if you have to scan a large area in order to locate what you are looking for.
+A wide field of view is preferable if you frequently scan wide-open areas in order to locate what you are looking for.
 In that case, a 7 or 8x magnification is ideal.
-But to see very distant potential prey in detail, an instrument with 10 to 12 times magnification is recommended.
+But to see very distant potential targets in detail, an instrument with 10 to 12 times magnification is recommended.
 At even higher magnifications, you may need to use a tripod to improve stability, as slight hand movements can result in unstable images.

 For bird watching, a magnification of 8x or 10x with objective lenses of 42 millimeters is best.
-A 42 mm aperture provides plenty of light-gathering power to still see sufficiently bright images during dawn or dusk and to recognize the smallest color details in the plumage of different bird species.
-High resolution and color fidelity are further features that are beneficial for birding.
+A 42 mm aperture offers a lot of light-gathering power to see sufficiently bright images even at dawn or dusk and to recognize the smallest color details in the plumage of different bird species.
+High resolution and color fidelity are other features that are beneficial for bird watching.

 Boating and Marine